Simmons (electronic drum company): The SDX

-In 1987, after the SDS-9, Simmons decided to enter into the high-end professional market and created the revolutionary SDX.
+In 1987, after the SDS9, Simmons decided to enter into the high-end professional market and created the revolutionary SDX.
 It introduced new features that were unheard of in other electronic drums such as "zone intelligence" and "pad layering".
 Some of these ideas were not revisited by other companies until nearly 15 years after the SDX.

 Zone Intelligence allows for up to three samples to be assigned to different positional locations on a pad for a more realistic sound.
 With pad layering, up to nine different samples can be triggered via different strike velocities and positions, selecting samples from a 3 by 3 matrix.
 The samples can also be further manipulated by applying positive or negative values on a matrix (routed to both position and dynamic), simultaneously affecting the following aspects of the sound: volume, pitch, brightness, panning, noise element, and sample start point.
 All or any of these aspects of the sound, are both programmable and continuously variable dependent upon strike position and strike velocity and were user programmable in the extreme.
-The SDX is the first Simmons kit since the SDS-7 to support cymbal sounds, using pads called "Symbals" which simulate the swaying motion of real cymbals with a swivel rod.
+The SDX is the first Simmons kit since the SDS7 to support cymbal sounds, using pads called "Symbals" which simulate the swaying motion of real cymbals with a swivel rod.
 The SDX include a built-in sampler with a floppy disk drive, internal SCSI hard disk drive and optional external SCSI ZIP or Syquest drives as the methods of data storage.
 The SDX introduced a new way of modifying sounds.
 Rather than knobs and switches, it features a 9" monochrome CRT screen with a GUI controlled by a trackball, similar to the early Mac OS.
 SDX OS allows users to fully modify sounds with an easy-to-use interface.
 It also features a full 64-track real-time sequencer with the ability to nondestructively quantize recordings and sync them to MIDI.

 Sales of the SDX were limited due to its high price, costing around $10,154.
 The factory sounds included with the SDX did not match the quality expected for a system of such advanced technology, so many drummers chose to sample their own sounds.
 In 1988, the SDX software was updated to make SDX suitable for use with MIDI keyboards, thus offering a sound source rivaling the Fairlight CMI for a fraction of the price.
 Approximately 250 SDX Consoles were sold.

 Primary users of SDX included Bill Bruford (with ABWH and King Crimson), Joe Hammer (Jean Michel Jarre's drummer) and also Danny Carey with Tool.
 The SDX also featured on Pip Greasley's The 5k Pursuit Opera C4TV [1991] where it was played by Bruce Mason.